BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 > Ensure you are in a CEO Organization.
 >
 > There is a known bug in GTA:O where "Drop Bull Shark" says "You have hit the drop limit for this item."
+>
+> There is a known bug in GTA:O where "SecuroServ CEO" says "SecuroServ is currently unavailable.
+Please try again later."

 ### "Reload All Weapons" is not working